datawire/ambassador-docs/docs/cloud/latest/telepresence-saved-intercepts/index.md

 telepresence intercept <saved-intercept-name>
 ```

-The previous command will fetch the intercpet configuration used to create the saved intercept and use it to run a new intercept so you
+The previous command will fetch the intercpet configuration used to create the saved intercept and use it to run a new intercept so users
-don't have to remember all the arguments required to intercept a service from a particular cluster.
+don't have to remember all the arguments required to intercept a service in a particular cluster.

 **Note**: This feature is only available in Telepresence CLI version v2.6.9 (to be confirmed)